Overview

 the CLI executable

-The firebase-tools npm package provides the firebase CLI executable.
+The firebase-tools package installs the firebase CLI executable.

 npm install -g firebase-tools